rkt/rkt/Documentation/integrations.md

 [SELinux](https://coreos.com/rkt/docs/latest/selinux.html): an access control and security toolkit for containers.

-[Linux](https://coreos.com/rkt/docs/latest/distributions.html): an open an extensible OS. rkt is included in the package managers on Red Hat, Ubuntu, and many other popular Linux distributions.
+[Linux](https://coreos.com/rkt/docs/latest/distributions.html): an open and extensible OS. rkt is included in the package managers on Red Hat, Ubuntu, and many other popular Linux distributions.

 [cAdvisor](https://github.com/google/cadvisor): a daemon that monitors resource usage and performance for running containers.